Sign up to explore more

 Children(s): Harold GOUNDRY, Robert GOUNDRY, John GOUNDRY

 In 1869, Frederick William GOUNDRY entered the world in Rosedale Abbey, Yorkshire (North Riding), born to John Goundry and Mary Mortimer.
-Years later, Frederick William GOUNDRY married Elizabeth BAINBRIDGE, and the couple became parents to Harold Bainbridge GOUNDRY, Robert Eric GOUNDRY and John Mortimer GOUNDRY.
-Frederick William GOUNDRY died in 1960 in Durham South Eastern Registration District.
+In 1871, Frederick William GOUNDRY was recorded in the census in 2 Leeman Grove, Rosedale, Yorkshire (North Riding).
+In 1881, Frederick William GOUNDRY was recorded in the census in Loftus, Yorkshire (North Riding).
+Frederick William GOUNDRY married Elizabeth BAINBRIDGE, and had children including Harold Bainbridge GOUNDRY, Robert Eric GOUNDRY, John Mortimer GOUNDRY.
+Frederick William GOUNDRY passed away in 1960 in Durham South Eastern Registration District.

-Find more search results for Frederick GOUNDRYFamily tree
+Find more search results for Frederick GOUNDRYReliability Score

 Parents